Please use the menu below to navigate to any article section:

 The six factors I’ve talked about so far only tell half the story.

 Regardless of how readily available credit is, or how fast the population is actually growing, people’s perception of these things is just as important.

 If consumers believe the market is heading downward, whether this is reflected by the statistics or not, it will influence their behaviour.

-And of course, at times of financial uncertainty, with job uncertain tenure, people will hold off making significant purchasing decisions like a new home or investment property.
+And of course, at times of uncertainty, people will hold off making significant purchasing decisions like a new home or investment property.

 Buying property is an emotion-heavy process, and buyers – both owner-occupiers and investors – often let their heartstrings pull them in directions their head might not.